DesperatePeter/starsector-advanced-weapon-control/README.md

 As you might know, writing the code is the easy part.
 Making sure that it works properly is where the challenge lies.
 I'm grateful for any help with testing this mod.
-If you're willing to test unstable versions, while I'm working on the mode, I usually push to the current feature-branch somewhat regularly.
-So feel free to check out/download the latest commit (just copy & paste the entire repository into a folder called AdvancedGunneryControl in your mods folder) and give me life feedback (you can DM me on Discord @Jannes#9184)
+If you're willing to test unstable versions, while I'm working on the mode, I usually release some pre-release builds.
+If you want to give me life feedback, you can DM me on Discord @Jannes#9184)

 Do you have an idea for a cool new firing mode?
 Please feel free to contribute them!
 Just follow the following steps:
-- Create XyzAI class that inherits from (extends) AdustableAIPlugin
+- Create XyzAI class that inherits from (extends) AdjustableAIPlugin
 - Extend FireMode.kt such that your fire mode appears in all relevant fields
 - Add to readme-table
 - Add to Settings.editme allowed-values comment (please refrain from adding to default list)